Accurate Machine Learning Atmospheric Retrieval via a Neural Network Surrogate Model for Radiative Transfer: Results Discussion

 \subsection{Limitations}

-HOMER's accuracy is, by nature, bound by the accuracy of the neural network model.
+HOMER's accuracy is, by nature, bound by the accuracy of the neural-network model.
 Model inaccuracies may slightly bias the results, as seen in the minor differences between the posteriors of HOMER and BART.
-In our application, this discrepancy does not significantly affect the scientific conclusions at the spectral resolution of these observations for the current neural network accuracy.
+In our application, this discrepancy does not significantly affect the scientific conclusions at the spectral resolution of these observations for the current neural-network accuracy.
 However, this does not necessarily hold for all cases.
+It is possible that at higher resolutions this neural network's minor inaccuracies can drive the Bayesian sampler to radically different results.
 While in theory MARGE works for any spectral resolution, users will need to carefully select the model architecture to ensure that it can accurately model the spectra over the desired phase space.
-It is also possible that at higher resolutions the neural network's minor inaccuracies can drive the Bayesian sampler to radically different results.
 In situations lacking a physics-based retrieval to compare with, we advise testing to ensure that forward models are reasonably accurate over the retrieval's phase space, as some regions may not be sufficiently sampled for accurate predictions.